vippsas/vipps-developers/vipps-getting-started.md

 environments, is to
 [order Vipps on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).
 Choose the "direct integration".
+You will need a Norwegian organization number, and to sign the order with BankID.

+Test accounts are normally available 24 hours after we receive the order, depending on the order volume.
+You will receive an email, and the API keys can be retrieved by logging in to https://portal.vipps.no with BankID.

-If you plan to use Vipps through a Partner or a PSP, you will have to order the appropriate Vipps solution, and then contact the Partner or PSP to have _them_ help you with developer access.
+Please note: If you plan to use Vipps through a Partner or a PSP, you will have to order the appropriate Vipps solution, and then contact the Partner or PSP to have _them_ help you with developer access.